-Kinney, a Democratic nominee, wrote a letter criticizing the commission following his resignation.
+Kinney, a Democratic nominee, wrote a letter criticizing the commission after resigned.
 He said the board "require[s] too much secrecy and too little transparency."
-Kinney added "several of the commissioners [have] an observable lack of commitment to the underlying purposes of the agency."
+Kinney added that "several of the commissioners [have] an observable lack of commitment to the underlying purposes of the agency."

 But former GAB member and fellow retired Rhinelander judge Tim Vocke applauded Kinney's decision to quit.
 Vocke called it "gusty" in an interview with Newswatch 12's Ben Meyer last week.

-Vocke questioned political appointees supervising politicians themselves, saying the Ethics Commission takes us "back to the bad old days" of partisan caucus scandals in the 2000s.
-Vos thinks that mindset is not giving Wisconsin politicians enough credit to do the right thing.
+Vocke questioned the idea of political appointees supervising politicians themselves, saying the Ethics Commission takes us "back to the bad old days" of partisan caucus scandals in the 2000s.
+But Vos thinks that mindset is not giving Wisconsin politicians enough credit to do the right thing.

-Kinney concluded in his letter, "...staff are confronted with overbearing nit-picking.
+In his resignation letter, Kinney concluded that "...staff are confronted with overbearing nit-picking.
 Over time... this disrespectful treatment will erode staff morale and we will lose these talented people."

-Vos doesn't expect Kinney to spark a mass exodus from the commission.
-Instead, Vos thinks a largely successful 2016 general election with no violations in Wisconsin proved the new system did and will work.
+Vos doesn't expect Kinney's resignation to spark a mass exodus from the commission.
+Instead, Vos thinks that a largely successful 2016 general election with no apparent violations proved that the new system did and will work.

-Governor Walker will get to choose Kinney's replacement from a list Democrats provide.
-Vos says he looks forward to someone stepping in who "understands the board's mission."
+Gov. Walker will get to choose Kinney's replacement from a list provided by Democrats.
+Vos says he looks forward to someone stepping in who "understands the Board's mission."